javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 **There must be an unique `key` for every value in the store.**

 A key must have a type one of: number, date, string, binary, or array.
-It's a unique object identifier: we can search/remove/update values by the key.
+It's an unique identifier: we can search/remove/update values by the key.

 ![](indexeddb-structure.png)

-We can provide a key when we add an value to the store, similar to `localStorage`.
-That's good for storing primitive values.
+As we'll see very soon, we can provide a key when we add an value to the store, similar to `localStorage`.
 But when we store objects, IndexedDB allows to setup an object property as the key, that's much more convenient.
 Or we can auto-generate keys.

+But we need to create an object store first.

 The syntax to create an object store:
 ```js